alex-kalanis/kw_clipr/README.md

 For default run it isn't necessary to use the whole machine of Composer and it has been developed without it.

-Another thing is necessity to set basic path for getting files - then every file is relative to that path.
-But then it's possible to "translate" that paths into files and work with them as normal files in kw_* system.
-This means processing them as if they came from _FILES.

 And at last - there is NO dependency injection support by default.
 Because that usually means just Composer and that's the thing I want to avoid.
 Usual DI libraries are very dependent on Composer.
 And the whole PSR has been made with Composer in mind.
 Also original